pgutierrezcf/cognifit-sdk/README.md

-<h1>CogniFit SDK</h1>
+# CogniFit SDK

-Connect your angular web apps with CogniFit.
+Connect your Angular web apps with CogniFit.
 Launch CogniFit session for your users.

 ---

 ### Requirements

-- ### Get you CogniFit Partner Credentials
+- ### Get your CogniFit Partner Credentials
     Contact CogniFit to register your partner and get your credentials.

 - ### Register your users on CogniFit and get user access token Use the [CogniFit API](https://api.cognifit.com/) or the [CogniFit PHP SDK](https://packagist.org/packages/cognifit/cognifit-sdk-php) to register users on CogniFit and to get access tokens.

+---

-### Install
+### Installation

   Set your project to access Private Github Package Just go on [official Node.js website](https://nodejs.org/) and download the installer.
   Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

       $ npm install @daniolivares/cognifit-sdk@1.0.22

+---

 ### Usage